 Recognising the critical importance of SMEs in driving industry growth and socio-economic development throughout the world, ITU Telecom World was repositioned in 2015 as a global platform connecting governments, corporates and tech SMEs, offering international services to support and foster SME growth.

 ITU Telecom World 2015 was hosted in Budapest, Hungary; ITU Telecom World 2016 returned to Bangkok; ITU Telecom World 2017 was held in Busan, South Korea; ITU Telecom World 2018 took place in Durban, South Africa; and ITU Telecom World 2019 returned to Budapest.

-ITU Digital World 2020, this year’s ITU Telecom event, will take place in Ha Noi, Vietnam, in September 2020.
+ITU Digital World 2021, the next ITU Telecom event, will take place in Ha Noi, Viet Nam, in September 2021.

 ITU is the United Nations specialized agency for information and communication technologies (ICTs), driving innovation in ICTs together with 193 Member States and over 700 private sector entities.

 Over the past 150 years, ITU has been a facilitator and pioneer.
 From the earliest days of telegraphy, through the development of radio and phone technology, we have been instrumental in bringing life-enhancing innovation to global communities.

 More recently we’ve helped radar systems, radio astronomy telescopes and communication satellites become an everyday reality.
 We’ve encouraged the positive power of the internet, and taken the lead on cyber security and bridging the digital divide between developed and emerging nations.
 And we’re not about to stop.